Children need Occupational Therapy because they:

 Have low energy and prefer to be more sedentary more than peers.

 Appear to ignore what you say, even if you know their hearing is okay.

-Results are achieved through primitive reflex integration, sensory integration strategies, desensitization, scaffolding, cognitive-behavioral strategies, The Alert Program, Therapeutic Listening, and at times, Aquatic (pool) therapy.
+Results are achieved through primitive reflex integration, sensory integration strategies, cognitive-behavioral strategies, and emotional regulation strategies.